Lost in Space (film): Box office

 On its opening weekend, Lost in Space grossed $20,154,919 and debuted at number one at the US box office, ending Titanics 15-week-long hold on the first-place position.
 It opened in a record 3,306 theaters and grossed an average of $6,096 per screening.
+The film achieved the biggest April opening weekend at the time, replacing Indecent Proposal.
+This record would be held until 1999 when The Matrix surpassed it.
 Lost in Space grossed $69.1 million in the United States and Canada, and $67 million internationally, bringing its worldwide total to $136.1 million.

 Critical response

 Lost in Space received negative reviews from critics upon release.
 Roger Ebert gave the film a rating of one and a half out of four, calling it a "dim-witted shoot-'em-up".
 Wade Major of BoxOffice rated the film at 1 and a half out of 5, calling it "the dumbest and least imaginative adaptation of a television series yet translated to the screen."
 James Berardinelli was slightly more favorable, giving the film a rating of 2 and a half out of 4.
 While praising the film's set design, he criticized its "meandering storyline and lifeless protagonists", saying that "Lost in Space features a few action sequences that generate adrenaline jolts, but this is not an edge-of-the-seat motion picture."

 Online aggregators have tracked both contemporary and recent reviews of Lost in Space.
 At Rotten Tomatoes, the film has an approval rating of 27% based on 84 appraisals, with an average score of 4.9/10.
 The site's consensus reads: "Clumsily directed and missing most of the TV series' campy charm, Lost in Space sadly lives down to its title."
 The film holds a score of 42 out of 100 on Metacritic, based on the opinions of 19 journalists, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.